Five Valentine's Day Ideas That Aren't a Set Menu Dinner

-Kiss the cliche Valentine's Day set menu goodbye and spend this year's 'romance day' with a queer Pacific arts collective, at a live dramatic script reading of Spice World, dining in the dark, perfecting your yoga poses with rescue cats, or watching a swashbuckling rom-com.
-The best part is that all of these events are accepting of couples, whanau, friends and solo lovers.
+Kiss the cliche Valentine's Day set menu goodbye and spend this year's romance day listening to infectious dance pop, throwing axes or watching a swashbuckling rom-com.
+The best part is that all of these events are accepting of couples, whānau, friends and solo lovers.

 Western Springs' beloved museum of transportation and technology hasn't caught the love bug this year.
 On Friday, February 14, MOTAT is inviting Aucklanders to "escape the cheese and sentimental $#@%" for an anti-Valentine's night full of light-hearted fun and entertainment.
 Visitors are invited to explore the museum grounds which will be scattered with food stands, bars, activations and a main stage performance area.
 A variety of entertainment, activities, and general shenanigans will feature, from silent discos and karaoke to archery, jousting and love police.